 where in the fourth equality we have also used (\ref{logd}) and (\ref{mpd}).

-Now, it remains to study the asymptotic behavior of the reminder term $R_m(e^{-d_n},y)$ in (\ref{fmas}).
+Finally, it remains to study the asymptotic behavior of the remainder term $K_m(e^{-d_n},y)$ in (\ref{fmas}).
 First, we change the order of summation in (\ref{rm}), and then we perform some algebraic computations in order to see that

 where

 From (\ref{mp}) it follows that

 Replacing these two equalities into (\ref{rmnone}) and using (\ref{d}), we conclude that